Review of Country Vet Naturals Dry Dog Food

 Even when you consider the protein-boosting effect of the flaxseed and brewers yeast, this looks like the profile of a kibble containing a significant amount of meat.

-Country Vet Naturals is a plant-based dry dog food using a moderate amount of chicken meal as its main source of animal protein, thus earning the brand 4 stars.
+Country Vet Naturals lists both grain-free and grain-inclusive dry dog foods using a significant amount of named meat meal as its main source of animal protein, thus earning the brand 5 stars.